top of page

 1. Creamy Pumpkin Soup

-This rich and velvety pumpkin soup is a standout for November and is a nourishing Ayurvedic winter soup.
-With warm spices that promote digestion (dipana), it’s a true hug in a bowl.
+This rich and velvety nourishing this pumpkin soup is a standout for Ayurvedic soups for Vata season.
+With energetically warming herbs that promote digestion (dipana), it’s Ayurvedic soups for optimal digestion.

 Ingredients: